datalayer/mcp-server-composer/examples/git-file/README.md

 # Git + File MCP Server Example

-This example demonstrates how to run Git and Filesystem MCP servers individually or use them together.
+This example demonstrates how to use MCP Server Composer to orchestrate multiple MCP servers from a configuration file.

 ## 🎯 Overview

-This example shows two MCP servers:
+This configuration launches two MCP servers managed by the composer:

 1. **Git MCP Server** - Git operations (status, log, diff, commit, etc.)
 2. **Filesystem MCP Server** - File system operations (read, write, list, etc.)

-**Note:** The full MCP Server Composer with web UI and unified orchestration is under development.
-This example shows how to work with individual MCP servers using the official MCP SDK.
+Both servers run in **proxy mode** via STDIO transport and are managed by the MCP Server Composer.

 ## 📋 Features